How to leverage form elements

 First, we’ll change the “Theme” click on the dropdown and choosing the option “darcula” as this fits pretty well with our design colors.
 Next, we’ll change the “Window Control”.
 Open the accordion and select the third option (colored outlined), and paste the following code as a placeholder.

 Next, we want to adjust the background of the code editor a bit.
-Click on "Editor color", go ahead to the "Gradient" tab, and paste linear-gradient(145deg, rgb(32, 32, 33), rgba(32, 32, 33, 0.75)) into the input and click on "Apply"
+Click on “Editor color”, go ahead to the “Gradient” tab, and

 We also want to place the code-editor in the center of the snap.
 In order to do that just drag the code-editor to the center.
 The snapping guideline will help you to center the code-editor perfectly. 🙌